 - Sizeable claims, such as house damage after a fire, extensive water problems, or extreme events such as a tornado

 If you have a disputed claim, you’re likely to need legal help.
 Contact the Bower Law Firm for a free consultation as soon as possible to get started on your case.

 Read on to get answers to common questions about property damage, property insurance, and related subjects.

 What Is Property Insurance, and Why Is it Important?

 The term “property insurance” refers to a collection of policies offering property protection or liability coverage to property owners.

 A property insurance policy provides financial compensation to the owner or renter of a property and its contents in case of damage or theft and to an injured person not owned or leased by the owner or renter.

 Property insurance can include several policies like homeowners insurance, renters insurance, flood insurance, and earthquake insurance.

-Property insurance typically reimburses the policyholder either for the actual value of the damage incurred or for the cost associated with of repairing or replacing the property.
+Property insurance typically reimburses the policyholder for the actual value of the damage incurred or the cost associated with repairing or replacing the property.